amerocu/cookitter/README.md

 The name is the contraction of "cookie" and "cutter", it allows you to mirror elements between two artbooks as if a hole on two sides of the same page.

-The use case is to aid the design of books with holes, holes needs to be mirrored from one side to the other side of the same page.
+The use case is to aid the design of books with holes.
+Holes needs to be mirrored from one side to the other side of the same page.
+S

 ## Instructions